gridsome/gridsome.org/docs/README.md

 # Getting started with Gridsome

-> Gridsome is an open-source Vue.js-powered modern site generator that helps developers build fast, secure, [JAMstack](/docs/jamstack) websites and PWAs for any data source.
+> Gridsome is an open-source Vue.js-powered modern site generator that helps developers build fast, secure [JAMstack](/docs/jamstack) websites and PWAs for any data source.
 Gridsome makes it easy and fun for developers to create fast, beautiful websites without needing to become a performance expert.

 ### Core features